-Bob Ferguson was named Senior Vice President, Global Public Policy on July 10, 2014.
-Ferguson will report directly to GM CEO Mary Barra and is responsible for GM's federal, state and international government relations and public policy activities in the U.S. and its many markets around the globe.
+Bob Ferguson was named senior vice president, Global Public Policy in July 2014.
+Ferguson reports directly to GM CEO Mary Barra and is responsible for GM's federal, state and international government relations and public policy activities in the U.S. and its many markets around the globe.
 As a member of GM’s Executive Leadership Team, he is among the automaker’s management who establishes the company’s strategic business direction.

-Ferguson also serves as Chairman of the GM Foundation and oversee the philanthropic organization's contribution to the communities where GM employees live and work.
+Ferguson also is Chairman of the GM Foundation and oversee the philanthropic organization's contribution to the communities where GM employees live and work.

-Ferguson, 55, joined GM in 2010 as Vice President for Global Public Policy and served in that position through October 2012.
+Ferguson, 55, joined GM in 2010 as vice president for Global Public Policy and served in that position through October 2012.
 He is credited with helping GM strengthen its position on Capitol Hill, and with its many regulatory agencies, on a wide range of business challenges related to energy, tax, labor, and finance policy.
-He was eventually tapped to head Cadillac's global marketing team as Senior Vice President, Global Cadillac.
-During that time, Cadillac saw nearly 30% global growth, highest among all full-line luxury brands.
+He was tapped to head Cadillac's global marketing team as senior vice president, Global Cadillac.
+During that time, Cadillac saw nearly 30 percent global growth, highest among all full-line luxury brands.

-Prior to joining GM, Ferguson was at the business advisory and strategic communications firm Public Strategies, where he worked with a diverse and international group of clients as a senior strategist.
-Ferguson’s clients included the International Olympic Committee, with a focus on the 2008 Beijing Olympics games.
+Before joining GM, Ferguson was at the business advisory and strategic communications firm Public Strategies, where he worked with a diverse and international group of clients as a senior strategist.
+Clients included the International Olympic Committee, with a focus on the 2008 Beijing Olympics games.

-Before joining Public Strategies, Ferguson spent more than 10 years as an executive at AT&T, where he served as the president of state legislative and regulatory affairs and also as group president and CEO of SBC's Enterprise Business Services.
+Before joining Public Strategies, Ferguson spent more than 10 years as an executive at AT&T, where he was president of state legislative and regulatory affairs and group president and CEO of SBC's Enterprise Business Services.